JuliaCompilerPlugins/Mixtape.jl/README.md

 end
 ```

-Simultaneously, there's an IR transformation which traverse the IR and inserts calls to the `generated` function:
+This `generated` function returns a `CodeInfo` object which the compiler eats up and assumes is "god given" (the words of @vchuravy :) ).
+Inside the body of the `generated` function, there's an IR transformation which traverses the IR and inserts calls to the `generated` function itself:

 ```julia
 function remix!(ir)